The college application process is about to see some dramatic changes.

 The New SAT

 This week, the College Board announced plans to refocus and realign the SAT—a test loathed and feared by so many high school students.
-Possibly as a result of a new study released by the National Association for College Admissions Counseling, which proved that strong grades are a better indicator of academic performance than test scores, the College Board will make the SAT more focused around the high school curriculum.
+Possibly as a result of a study released by the National Association for College Admissions Counseling, which proved that strong grades are a better indicator of academic performance than test scores, the College Board will make the SAT more focused around the high school curriculum.

-The New York Times article published yesterday, “A New SAT Aims to Realign With Schoolwork,” explains the changes in the new SAT, including a scoring scale of 1,600, ending the penalty for guessing wrong, removing obscure vocabulary words, and creating an “optional” essay.
+The New York Times article published this month, “A New SAT Aims to Realign With Schoolwork,” explains the changes in the new SAT, including a scoring scale of 1,600, ending the penalty for guessing wrong, removing obscure vocabulary words, and creating an “optional” essay.
 Instead of the current 2,400-point test, the SAT will be broken down into two 800 point sections: Math and “evidence-based reading and writing.”

 David Coleman, president of the College Board, has been formulating these changes since he started his position in 2012 and is not afraid of discussing the SAT’s setbacks.
 Coleman criticized the SAT and the ACT, saying standardized tests have “become disconnected from the work of our high schools.”
 He also agrees that high school grades can better predict college performance than standardized testing.